ALKS Iron Condor Strategy

 - What is a iron condor on ALKS?

 - A iron condor on ALKS is the iron condor strategy applied to ALKS (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With ALKS stock trading near $37.66, the strikes shown on this page are snapped to the nearest listed ALKS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ALKS stock at $49.15 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ALKS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are ALKS iron condor max profit and max loss calculated?